Champlain Valley Vermont, USA Travel Guide

 Maple syrup is a fundamental ingredient, reflecting the state's long history of maple production.
 The region's farming history makes hearty, seasonal fare important.

-Burlington acts as the hub for contemporary dining, with fine dining, diverse international cuisines, and innovative farm-to-table approaches.
+Burlington acts as the hub for contemporary dining, with fine dining, a wide range of international cuisines, and innovative farm-to-table approaches.
 Rural areas emphasize traditional fare.

 A distinct treat, you can find it at ice cream stands in summer.